 In Alternative 1 by not establishing an ACL the Councils would not be in compliance with National Standards.
-So, setting an some type of overall ACL will likely be established.
+So, setting some type of overall ACL will likely be established.
 By establishing separate sector allocations as in Alternatives 2 & 3 options b & c, there would likely be some changes in fishing behavior and impacts to the social environment.
 The mere act of separating the ACL into two sector ACLs has the perception of creating scarcity in that limits have been imposed on each individual sector.
 Setting an overall ACL has a similar impact, but does not have the same effect on perceptions as there is more flexibility with regard to catch between sectors.
 However, the risk of one sector causing a closure for the other is always a possibility if one ACL is selected as in Alternative 2 Option a or Alternative 3 Option a.
 Setting separate ACLs places accountability within each sector.
 However, each subsequent division will drive perceptions of scarcity and likely change the fishing behavior of those within a particular sector.
 The coastal pelagic FMP has already created sector separation with allocation between the recreational and commercial sectors.
 Management alternatives also exist to regulate certain sectors, so further allocation may not be viewed as intrusive as long as harvest remains stable with little volatility from management actions.

-Specifying an ACL or sector ACLs alone would not increase the administrative burden over the status-quo.
-However, the monitoring and documentation needed to track the ACL can potentially result in a need for additional cost and personnel resources if a monitoring mechanism is not already in place.
-Alternative 1, would not meet the requirements of the Magnuson-Stevens Act for gulf group cobia, and could be subject to litigation, which would result in a significant administrative burden on the agency.
-The administrative impacts of specifying an ACL through Alternatives 2- 3 are minimal and would not differ much between the three action alternatives.
-However, once the ACL is specified, the administrative burden associated with monitoring and enforcement, implementing management measures, and accountability measures would increase.
+Specifying an ACT or sector ACTs alone would not increase the administrative burden over the status-quo.
+However, the monitoring and documentation needed to track how much of the ACT has been harvested throughout a particular fishing season can potentially result in a need for additional cost and personnel resources if a monitoring mechanism is not already in place.
+Alternative 2, Options b or Option c would require tracking the commercial and recreational landings every year.
+The tracking of recreational landings can be challenging and would likely impose a burden on the administrative environment.
+Other administrative burdens that may result from all of the alternatives considered would take the form of development and dissemination of outreach and education materials for fishery participants.